-The author, Jeanne DuPrau, included a storyline about Doon finding a caterpillar which turned into a moth.
+The author, Jeanne DuPrau, includes a storyline about Doon finding a caterpillar that turns into a moth.
 Our students created the life cycle of a moth as part of this integrated science-art project.

 - caterpillar -pompoms and a pipe cleaner

 - eggs and larvae – cotton balls and pipe cleaner